darkobits/saffron/README.md

 #### `handler`

-**Type:** `(result: RidleyResult): void`<br>
+**Type:** `(result: SaffronResult): void`<br>
 **Required:** Yes<br>
 **Default:** N/A

 Identical to the `handler` option used when defining a Yargs command module.
 This function will be provided parsed/validated arguments/options.
-The signature of this function in Ridley differs slightly from the Yargs version; it is passed a single object with the following keys:
+The signature of this function in Saffron differs slightly from the Yargs version; it is passed a single object with the following keys:

 |Key|Description|
 |:--|:--|